eclipse-archived/ceylon-lang.org/documentation/1.3/reference/operator/in.md

 # #{page.title_md}

-The non-associating, binary infix `in` operator is used to test whether its left-hand operand is *contained in* its right-hand operand
+The non-associating, binary infix `in` operator is used to test whether its left-hand operand is *contained in* its right-hand operand.

 ## Usage